I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 The first was his stance on climate change.
 He pulled the United States out of the Paris Accord, saying it was unfair to the United States.
 Every other United States ally remains committed to that accord.

-Recently, Trump has imposed tariffs on allies and gone after Prime Minister Trudeau of Canada at the G7 Summit.
-Right after, he meets with Kim Jung Un and embraced him as a strong leader, even saying he wished the American people had the same level of respect for him that the North Koreans have for their leader.
+Trump has imposed tariffs on allies and gone after Prime Minister Trudeau of Canada at the G7 Summit.
+Right after, he met with Kim Jung Un and embraced him as a strong leader, even saying he wished the American people had the same level of respect for him that the North Koreans have for their leader.